shreyas463/hpc-socialnetworks/README.md

 • For betweenness centrality, Brandes’ algorithm was used, yielding an average centrality of 0.00134.
 This project, leveraging the MPI library on an HPC cluster, included advanced output features for writing detailed centrality metrics to files and displaying the top 5 nodes by centrality.
 It also featured real-time computation and display of average centrality values, with different processor counts.

+(removed two important codes) if you do need it, then email me!